IQTLabs/Ukraine_Geolocation/README.md

 To see all syntax options:
 ```
-./web.py -h
+./websample.py -h
 ```

 ### Usage Example

-Run `roadpoints` to get a list of random geographic points, then run `web` to get a feature vector for each point, then use the `score_file` function to compare a photo to those feature vectors, as shown below.
+Run `roadpoints` to get a list of random geographic points, then run `websample` to get a feature vector for each point, then use the `score_file` Python function to compare a photo to those feature vectors, as shown below.
 Note: This requires your Bing Maps API key saved to a file at `PATH_TO_KEY`.
 ```
 ./roadpoints.py --output points.csv
-./web.py --input points.csv --output features.csv --tempdir TEMPORARY_DIRECTORY --arch densenet161 --pause 10 --num 10000 -k PATH_TO_KEY
+./websample.py --input points.csv --output features.csv --tempdir TEMPORARY_DIRECTORY --arch densenet161 --pause 10 --num 10000 -k PATH_TO_KEY
 ```
 Letting `photo_paths.csv` and `LINE_NUM` have the same meaning as in the previous usage example:
 ```
 # In Python: (run within code/ folder)
-from scenic import *
+from scenes import *
 score_file('features.csv',
            'scores.csv',
            'photo_paths.csv', LINE_NUM)